 But enough of my fanboyisms.
 You’re here for something else.

 Now, much to my surprise, I later discovered that there was a French animated series created by Ubisoft based on the Rayman games.
-It got an English dub too.
+There are VHS and DVD copies of it out there, but they’re now extremely rare to find.
+This series got an English dub too.
 Only four episodes.

 …Well, shit, I’m going to be shooting myself in the foot by watching this, am I?